2022–23 West Ham United F.C. season

-The 2022–23 season is the 127th season in the existence of West Ham United Football Club and the club's 11th consecutive season in the top-flight of English football.
-In addition to the domestic league, they also participated in this season's editions of the FA Cup, the EFL Cup and are participating in the UEFA Europa Conference League.
+The 2022–23 season was the 128th season in the existence of West Ham United and the club's 11th consecutive season in the top-flight of English football.
+In addition to the domestic league, they also participated in this season's editions of the FA Cup, the EFL Cup, and the UEFA Europa Conference League.

-The season is the first since 2003–04 without Mark Noble, who retired following the 2021–22 campaign.
+The season was the first since 2003–04 without Mark Noble, who retired following the 2021–22 campaign.
 Vice-captain Declan Rice replaced Noble as club captain.
 Noble returned to West Ham as sporting director on 2 January 2023.

+On 18 May 2023, West Ham became the first English team to advance to the Conference League final, where they defeated Italian club Fiorentina 2–1 on 7 June.
+The club won the trophy without any loss.
+It was West Ham's first trophy since winning the Intertoto Cup in 1999.